AmiQuijano/assignment_2_2023/README.md

 In the main,
 ### `__main__`
-In the main the node is initialized and the class `get_last_target_server` is instantiated.
+In the main the node is initialized and the class `GetLastTargetService` is instantiated.

+For running this node, the custom service message `GetLastTarget.srv` was created which contains no request message and 3 responses:
+* **float64 x**: x-coordinate of the last target
+* **float64 y**: y-coordinate of the last target
+* **bool success**: Indicates if the request was successful

 ## Node (c)
 The code in the file `srvNode_c.py` contains the following functions and main explained as follows: